What treatments are working for Covid-19?

 From existing antivirals to new antibody therapies – researchers are working tirelessly to find the best drugs to treat Covid-19.

-We now have effective vaccines for Covid-19, but they are not yet accessible to everyone, everywhere.
-We still urgently need a range of treatments to help save lives and reduce the pressure on healthcare systems.
+We have effective vaccines for Covid-19, but they are not accessible to everyone, everywhere.
+Having a range of treatments is important to help save lives and reduce the pressure on healthcare systems.
+During the Covid 19 pandemic, we called for collective global effort to fund, research, develop and bring effective treatments to people as soon as possible.

 From existing antivirals to new antibody therapies – researchers are working tirelessly to find the best drugs to treat Covid-19.